 It may seem odd, but there is a piece of tech that can help you get overcome your tech addiction.
-Pavlok (view on Amazon) is a wristband that has been designed to stop you from overusing your other tech and devices, such as your smartphone or tablet.
+Pavlok is a wristband that has been designed to stop you from overusing your other tech and devices, such as your smartphone or tablet.

 The electrical stimulus is carefully designed so that it is enough to be uncomfortable, but not so strong that it hurts.
 It’s a lot like a static shock you get when you touch a doorknob after rubbing your feet on the carpet.
 Pretty soon, your brain associates the stimulus with the bad habit, creating an aversion.

-Pavloc says its wearable can be trained to help you overcome a host of bad habits.
+Pavloc says its wearable can be trained to help you overcome a host of other bad habits as well.
 This includes: smoking, swearing, overeating, hitting snooze, lack of productivity, all work and no play, snacking, hair picking, skin picking and procrastinating.

 The studies so far have been done with wristbands.
-However, as we move away from the wrist with wearable tech, solutions could be found that monitor a wider range of reactions and are not so easy to remove or fool.
+However, as we move away from the wrist, solutions could be found that monitor a wider range of reactions and are not so easy to remove or fool.